 - How will become reality a new smart mobility by the use of nodes and transfer points and the remodeling of third places

 - Which concepts for a „mobility on demand” or certain possibilities of autonomous driving actually could be demonstrated prototypically

 On the basis of the open Data pool of Deutsche Bahn AG, students of the Frankfurt BIG DATA LAB should create ideas and patterns of possible solutions that could accomplish to be regarded as possible indications for a smart mobility of the future.

 For first insights on actual solutions look at the following reference implementations from Deutsche Bahn AG:

-The project consists of two phases: Phase I will be held during the Spring Semester 2018.
-Phase 2 will take place during Spring 2018.
+The project consists of two phases: Phase I and Phase II will be held during the Spring Semester 2018.
 The proposed timeline and details of these stages are:

 -Teams will be asked to address one of the Data Challenges offered.